vvanwedd/heritagevisualisation/source/examples.rst

     <img src="_static/images/samples_japaneseprint.png" style="height:300px !important;" >

-Japanese print on paper (© KU Leuven Libraries collections)
+Japanese print on paper (© RICH project KU Leuven Libraries collections)

 .. rubric:: What
 Static compilation: By switching between the RGB textured and the shaded un-textured rendering the shallow variations in the paper, print marks and the thin pigment layers become very profound.